Walk in the Sand

 Wear great waterproof walking shoes.
 Start your walk with 10 minutes in the dry sand, then move closer to the water, not in the water, just where the sand is firmer and pick up the pace for the next 30 minutes.
 Then take off your shoes and slow your pace to enjoy the feeling of the sand between your toes as you walk for the next 20 minutes.
 This isn’t for everyone, but for those who are near a clean, not too shelly or hazardous on the feet beach, who love to go barefoot and feel the sand therapy through their feet, this is a great experience.
 You can alternate between the dry sand and the shoreline where you can get your feet wet and feel the waves softening the sand beneath you.

 Everyone should enjoy a walk in the sand!

 The Walk in the Sand Journey

 Hi, my name is Patti Jewel and I am a beach lover with a passion for traveling the world to find the best beaches and feel the different sand between my toes as I walk along the shore.
 I believe that the sand is a big part of what makes the beach what it is.
 The sand at the beach can be so different in texture and color from beach to beach.
-And keeping the trash off of the beach so we can enjoy it barefoot, is of vital importance.
+And keeping the beaches clean so we can enjoy it barefoot, and protecting the wildlife and natural beauty is of vital importance.

 Join me on my journey as I share the walks in the sand, beach information, the best sandy beaches, sand types and what makes the beach great including the surrounding areas and amenities from the beaches of the world.